-If the plaintiff’s income is very high or complicated, a forensic accounting expert witness will often need to testify.
+If your income is very high or complicated, a forensic accounting expert witness will often need to testify.

 Our California injury lawyers work with a number of experienced forensic accounting experts qualified in various fields.

-A plaintiff who used personal days, sick days or vacation time to cover missed days and/or doctor/therapist appointments can claim them as lost wages.
+If you used personal days, sick days or vacation time to cover missed days and/or doctor/therapist appointments, you can claim them as lost wages.

-If not for the defendant’s wrongful act, the plaintiff would have had those days to use whenever he or she liked.
-The plaintiff may even have been able to cash them out, depending on the employer’s policy
+If not for the defendant’s wrongful act, you would have had those days to use whenever you liked.
+You may even have been able to cash them out, depending on the employer’s policy.

-As with other forms of lost wages, the plaintiff will need to prove the time was lost due to the accident or injury in order to recover damages.
+As with other forms of lost wages, you will need to prove the time was lost due to the accident or injury in order to recover damages.